 It must be underlined again that evaluation (both internal and external) and strategic planning are closely connected: they are fundamental components within the whole process of Quality Assurance and should not be viewed as mere "bureaucracy", but rather as an opportunity for the academic community to create a "a university life open to greater participation, a desire felt by all those in any way involved in university life" (cit.
-Foreword (V) to the Apostolic Constitution Sapientia Christiana).
+Sapientia Christiana, Foreword V).